threefoldfoundation/www_threefold_io/content/page/token/partenerships/sec4/index.md

 ---
 id: backed
 img: ./backed.png
-title: Be Backed by Storage
+title: Strong utility
 ---

-1 TFT represents a unit of storage and/or compute (CPU, RAM, SDD/HDD) on the ThreeFold Grid - the peer-to-peer alternative to the current Internet & cloud.
+1 TFT represents a unit of compute and/or storage on ThreeFold and gives you access to peer-to-peer tools, solutions, and applications.